-The works are currently programmed to be completed within the 2023/2024 financial year (April 2023 to March 2024) with a provisional start date of the 4th September 2023, however works may be delayed to a later date within the financial year.
-Works will be carried out over 4 weeks, between 7:00 and 19:00 for repair works and rewaterproofing.
-Resurfacing works will be carried out between 20:00 and 05:00.
-Changes in the programme may result in a change to currently planned construction hours, with possible increase or decrease in night works.
+The works are currently programmed to be completed within the 2023/2024 financial year (April 2023 to March 2024 inclusive).
+The construction start date is yet to be confirmed, but is anticipated to be within September 2023, with works carried out over 5 days.
+The works are planned as day works, between 7:00 and 19:00.
+However, works may be delayed to a later date and changes in the programme may result in the need for night works.